Coming for September 2014! Our new Masters in Media, Power, and Public Affairs. More details soon.

 The Department of Politics and International Relations is a partner in the new (2011) ESRC South East Doctoral Training Consortium.
 Composed of social scientists from the universities of Kent, Surrey, and Reading, the Consortium funds cutting-edge doctoral students in the social sciences across the South East region and makes high quality training resources, video-conferences, workshops and master classes available to all social science research students in the four institutions.
 The advanced training element of the consortium’s activities is also linked to the Universities of Essex and Sussex.
 Accreditation was a highly competitive process, with only 21 consortia securing the status nationally.

 The New Political Communication Unit received Royal Holloway's only South East Doctoral Training Consortium Award to be granted in the field of politics in 2011.

 If you are considering an application for the MSc as the first year of a PhD and would like to be considered in the Consortium competition for an ESRC 1+3 quota studentship you should contact your potential supervisor no later than January 31, for admission the following September.
 Please consult the PhD page in addition to this page.

 Please note also that there is a range of Masters Scholarships available for international students applying for this Masters programme.
 Please visit the College's Studentships pages for further information.

-Further information is available from the Masters Coordinator for this stream:
+Further information is available from the administrator for this stream: